 Tell me, what are you reading, watching, or listening to for fun these days?

 I enjoy interacting with my 1-year-old (soon to be 2-year-old) daughter, which pretty much takes up any time that I’m not spending at work.
 She loves books, so I will often read her her favourites.
 She also loves mega blocks, balls, toy race cars, and anything to do with construction (e.g., dump trucks), so we play pretty much whatever she tells me to play.

 Research Spotlight is an initiative of the Research & Graduate Studies office.
-If you would like to be featured in this series, please download the profile form below and send it to Deborah Hemming, Research & Innovation Coordinator: firstname.lastname@example.org
+If you would like to suggest someone to be featured in this series, or if you would like to be featured yourself, please contact Deborah Hemming, Research & Innovation Coordinator: firstname.lastname@example.org

 You can also download the form below, fill in your responses, and return it to Deborah by email.